Meeting local demand for beef a challenge: Dr Reddy

 “If you see them, they supply for one week, one month and say, oh weather not good.
 Hotels have to run, tourists are coming, they want food, whether bad or good, and they want food.”

-The Agriculture Ministry continues to support all farmers and will assist farmers that make progress following assessments.
+The Agriculture Ministry says it will continue to support farmers improve productivity and profits.